Syntriax/SynGame/README.md

 First line: Screen Mode, 1 is Fullscreen, 0 is Windowed Second line: Screen Width, Windowed Mode Only
 Third line: Screen Height, Windowed Mode Only
+Fourth line: Enemy Count Limiter, there will be no more enemies than this number on the screen

 Exe without console window